-Having grown up in Boxford, a neighboring suburb of Lawrence, where opportunities to participate in sports were everywhere, I was surprised to learn while working for after-school program, YDO, that Lawrence did not support any travel soccer.
-I would meet kids on a daily basis and ask them if they played sports.
-Some of the boys told me about in-town baseball or basketball, while most girls said they “didn’t play any sports.”
-It was obvious to me why Lawrence High – at that time – never fielded a girls’ soccer team, despite a school enrollment of 3,000, did not support a girls’ varsity team.
+Having grown up in Boxford, a neighboring suburb of Lawrence, where opportunities to participate in sports were everywhere, I was shocked to learn, while working for after-school program, YDO, that Lawrence did not support any travel soccer leagues or teams.
+I would meet kids, daily who told me that they “didn’t play any sports,” which made sense why the high school, despite a student body of 3,000, did not support a girls’ varsity team.
 There was no youth feeder program!

-Buoyed by the success of this first group, and the addition of compassionate adult mentors and coaches, we expanded our teams and began supplementing kids’ sports experiences with “off the field” programs that increase academic performance, improve health and cultivate leadership skills.
+Buoyed by the success of this first group, and the addition of compassionate adult mentors and coaches, we expanded our teams and began supplementing kids’ sports experiences with “off the field” programs that increased academic performance, improved health and cultivated leadership skills.

-Today, we boost an 8-year track record running programs in Lawrence and a well-developed philosophy and working model of how soccer can be used as a tool to stabilize and improve kids’ lives, and combat social issues like childhood obesity and the disproportionate achievement gap linked to low income, minority populations.
+Today, we boost a 10-year track record and a well-developed philosophy and working model of how soccer can be used as a tool to stabilize and improve kids’ lives and combat social issues like childhood obesity and the disproportionate achievement gap linked to low income communities.

 Our progress has been extraordinary since our official incorporation in 2011.
 At that time, we were reaching 300 elementary and middle school students and our presence in the schools was limited to one school partner.
-Fast forward 5 years and we’ve impacted 3,700+ students, ages 4-18, sponsored more than 650 hrs of annual summer sports camps/clinics, including a first of its kind Lawrence Sports Leadership Academy and 8 public school partnerships that bring sport and nutrition curriculum to students during their school-day.
+Fast forward 8 years and we’ve impacted 3,700+ students, ages 4-18, sponsored more than 650 hrs of annual summer sports camps/clinics, including a first of its kind Lawrence Sports Leadership Academy and 8 public school partnerships that bring sport and nutrition curriculum to students during their school-day.

-Consider the narrative of Oriagna Inirio, who began her journey with us on that first girls travel team 8 years ago.
+Consider Oriagna Inirio, who began her journey with us on that first girls travel team.
 She came to us from a low income, Spanish speaking household, with no prior sports experience.
-Now a freshman at St. Anselm University*, Oriagna returns over the summer and winter months to work our camps and clinics as a “coach-mentor,” instructing first-time Beyond Soccer elementary school players.
-Oriagna’s development as a student athlete and confident young woman has been inspiring, and she credits her success to her “Beyond Soccer family, that has been encouraging and connecting her to opportunities every step of the way.”
+Now a junior at St. Anselm University*, Oriagna returns over the summer and winter months to work our camps and clinics as a “coach-mentor,” instructing first-time elementary school players [READ more HERE].”

-Narratives like these keep us fighting for resources so we can pull more young kids into our Beyond Soccer “family”,providing them with the long term support, tools and self-confidence needed to be successful in today’s world.
-Please join us in reaching more kids like Oriagna! – Stephanie McArdle
+Stories like these keep us fighting for resources so we can pull more young kids into our long-term support network that helps kids develop the tools and self-confidence to be successful in the world.